The Centre for Investigative Journalism

 Jane Bradley

 Jane Bradley is the UK investigative correspondent for The New York Times.
-She is a Pulitzer and three-time Orwell Prize finalist and is based in London, where she focuses on uncovering abuses of power, financial crime and corruption, and social injustices.
+She is a Pulitzer and three-time Orwell Prize finalist and is based in London, where she focuses on abuses of power, national security and crime, money and influence, and social injustices.

 Summer Conference Event